How to remove a built in oven

 1. Locate the oven’s dedicated circuit breaker in your main electrical panel.
 It is typically labeled for easy identification.
 Switch off the oven’s circuit breaker to cut off power supply to the oven.
 This will prevent any accidental electrical charges when working with the oven.

-See also How to get to isle of bute
+See also How to get nicotine off fingers

 2. Double-check that the power is indeed cut off by attempting to turn on the oven.
 If the oven doesn’t turn on, this indicates that the electricity has been successfully disconnected.